rust-windowing/winit/src/changelog/unreleased.md

 ### Added

 - Add `ActiveEventLoop::create_proxy()`.
-- On Windows, implement whether a window is focused when clicked via `WM_MOUSEACTIVATE`.
+- On Windows, implement `WindowExtWindows::set_mouse_activate()`, a way to disable window activation by a mouse click.

 ### Changed